-Wasdale is a record breaker, boasting England’s highest mountain (Scafell Pike), deepest lake (Wastwater) and smallest church (St. Olaf’s).
-It’s maybe no surprise, then, that this impressive valley also hosts fabulous night skies!
-You can enjoy stargazing from the vast valley bottom or, if you’re an experienced nighttime hiker, from surrounding peaks such as Great Gable and Yewbarrow
+Wasdale is a record-breaker, boasting England’s highest mountain (Scafell Pike), deepest lake (Wastwater) and smallest church (St. Olaf’s).
+It’s maybe no surprise then, that this impressive valley also hosts fabulous night skies!
+You can enjoy stargazing from the vast valley bottom or, if you’re an experienced night-time hiker, from the surrounding peaks such as Great Gable and Yewbarrow

 8. Whinlatter Forest